 Color Hunt

-Color Hunt is a great first stop when you’re in the design process.
-Sort palettes by popularity during a certain time frame, by theme, or try your luck with a random selection!
+Color Hunt is a great first stop in the design process.
+You can sort palettes by popularity during a certain time frame, by theme, or try your luck with a random selection!
 Then, you can save your favorites and reference them later.

 a screenshot of palette inspiration found on the Color Hunt homepage